romain-trotard/redis-timing-tracker/README.md

 }
 ```

--- Make an index with the previous data (this will be usefull to search test by `uniqueTestName`):
+- Make an index with the previous data (this will be usefull to search test by `uniqueTestName`):

 ```bash
 FT.CREATE idx:runningTests ON JSON PREFIX runningTests SCHEMA $.uniqueTestName AS uniqueTestName TEXT SORTABLE
 ```

--- Store the duration in a time series:
+- Store the duration in a time series:

 ```bash
 TS.ADD {uniqueTestName} {startedAt} {duration}
 ```

-- For event of type `'fullTestType'`:
+2. Event `fullTest`

--- Store the duration in a time series:
+- Store the duration in a time series:

 ```bash
 TS.ADD fullTestTimeSeriesKey {startedAt} {duration}
 ```

--- Keep tracking of information about the run with `json` with the following key: `fullTests:{startedAt}`
+- Keep tracking of information about the run with `json` with the following key: `fullTests:{startedAt}`

 ```bash
 JSON.SET fullTests:{startedAt} $ {value}